Ancestor List

 Ancestors in blue are those in the paternal line, those in red-brown are those in the maternal line.

-Group names are typically assigned automatically on data entry.
+Group names are typically assigned automatically on entry.
 You may need to use the Right Click menu to update these if you have reason to adjust names in the future.
 These Group names have a defined structure to them to co-ordinate properly with other features of GDAT, including Parental Confirmation, and are assigned in a Surname-Surname format, with a few exceptions.

 With no parents present, the Group name is the surname combined with their Ahnentafel value.
-For example in the images below "Quartus224"
+For example in the images below "Quartus224".

 At the bottom of the Ancestors view are 4 filtering options.
 Maternal and Paternal will filter to the appropriate side, Both displays the entire list, and is the default setting, while X will filter the list to only those ancestors who could have contributed to the profile person's X chromosome/s.